Truecoding4life/Quiz-Game/README.md

 * Update your repository and use accordingly

 ## USAGE
-* Open the webpage user should see a page beautiful webpage with html element and css stylings.
+* Open the webpage user should see a beautiful and responsive webpage with html elements and css stylings.
 * Then user will click on start button to begin the game
 * User will be ask to enter answer only in number for each question.
 * After game is over user will be ask if they want to save their name and score.